Health Care Department Operations Manual

 • Temperature Monitoring

-• Each completed temperature log shall remain in a designated location for pharmacy staff to review monthly.
-Once reviewed, pharmacy staff shall file the temperature logs in the designated location.
-Each institution shall determine a location for storing completed room temperature logs which shall be maintained for three years.
+• Each temperature log either completed or replaced by a functioning DDL shall remain in a designated location for pharmacy staff to retrieve.
+Once reviewed, pharmacy staff shall store the temperature logs in a file for the designated location.
+The pharmacy shall maintain the files for completed logs for a period of three years.

 • Temperature Excursions